 Recruiter Job Interview Questions to Ask

-This job pays between $X and $Y. Are you still interested in the position?
 This may seem like exactly the wrong question to ask.
 Shouldn't you work on finding out the candidate's current salary so that you can get the best bargain possible?
 No, absolutely not.
 Companies should base their salary offer on the market value of the position, not the last salary the candidate received.

 If you rely on previous salaries, you're also in danger of perpetuating unfair pay based on a mistake a previous company made.
 Additionally, Massachusetts, Philadelphia, and New York City have made it illegal to ask a candidate to reveal her salary.